What’s Nitro Coffee? Everything You Need To Know…

-No, nitro-infused coffee has no alcohol, although there are plenty of things that lead to this misconception.
+No, nitro-infused coffee has no alcohol.
+It is not the same as coffee beer, although there are plenty of things that lead to this misconception.
 Some people assume that it contains alcohol since the drink is processed using nitrogen, the same ingredient used in making certain beers like Guinness.
 This drink and some beers also have the same texture and mouthfeel.
 Let’s not forget the fact that some nitro beers are imbued with the dark flavours of coffee.
 Another common factor beer and nitrogen-infused coffee share is that some of them are served straight from the tap.

 Nitro style coffee offers the same health benefits as that of cold brew coffee.
 It is low in acid, which makes it great for coffee lovers who have sensitive stomachs.
 Its infusion with nitrogen adds a hint of creaminess and sweetness, meaning no more extra sugar or cream – a great thing for people who watch their calorie intake.